riccardo-degasperi/OPEC-surprises/README.md

-Here you can download the refined high-frequency instruments for oil supply news shocks of Degasperi (2024), spanning 1983:7-2023:6
+This repository contains time series at monthly and daily frequency of the refined high-frequency instruments for oil supply news shocks and the corresponding informational component used in Degasperi (2024).
+The instruments span the sample from 1983:7 to 2023:6.